Skip to main content

 INTENTIONAL TORTS

-• Forcing a client to submit to treatments for which he or she has not consented orally, in writing, or by implication
+- Forcing a client to submit to treatments for which they have not consented orally, in writing, or by implication

 False imprisonment is a tort offense that involves restraining or confining a competent person against their will.
 Some examples of false imprisonment are:

 Defamation of character is communication that is untrue and injures the good name or reputation of another or in any way brings that person into disrepute.
 This includes clients as well as other healthcare professionals.
-When the communication is spoken, it is called slander; when it is written, it is called libel.
-Prudent healthcare professionals: 1) record only objective data about clients, such as data related to treatment plans, and 2) follow agency policies and approved channels when the conduct of a colleague endangers client safety (Stanford & Connor, 2020).
+When the communication is oral, it is called slander; when it is written, it is called libel.
+Prudent physical therapists: 1) record only objective data about clients, such as data related to treatment plans and 2) follow agency policies and approved channels when the conduct of a colleague endangers client safety (Cornell Law School, 2023).

 Fraud includes deceitful practices in healthcare and can include the following:

-Embezzlement is the conversion of property that one does not own for his or her own use, such as when an employee appropriates funds from a business’s bank account (Stanford & Connor, 2020).
+Embezzlement is the conversion of property that one does not own for their own use, such as when an employee appropriates funds from a business’s bank account (Cornell Law School, 2022c).

 It is the legal responsibility of all healthcare professionals to uphold a certain standard of care.
 This standard is generally measured against an established norm of what other similarly trained professionals would do if presented with a comparable situation.